-St. Joseph’s Neighborhood Center provides comprehensive health care, counseling, adult education and social work to individuals and families who lack access to health insurance.
+St. Joseph's Neighborhood Center provides comprehensive health care, counseling, dental, and social work to individuals and families who lack access to health insurance.
 Established in 1993 as a ministry of the Sisters of St. Joseph, the Center is committed to raising the health status and quality of life of individuals and families.

 As the Center's executive director, Christine Wagner, SSJ, works to establish community partnerships that will benefit those most in need.